erizov/Professor/semester_07/lecture_46_blockchain_advanced/nft_standards/school.en.md

-# Nft Standards
+# NFT Standards

 ## Simple Explanation

-NFT Standards is an algorithm used to solve specific problems in computer science.
+NFT Standards is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying nft standards to solve specific tasks in nft;
-- using nft standards in production systems for standards;
-- integrating nft standards into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of nft standards:
+Consider a specific example of how nft standards works:

-1. Data preparation: input data for nft standards (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of nft standards to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions